-- a) Provide a minimum number of units equal to the number of units to be demolished or changed; - b) Provide no fewer than the number of 2 and 3 bedroom units as those in the units to be demolished or changed; - c) Contain no less than the gross square feet of the units to be demolished or changed; - d) The general quality of construction shall be of equal or greater quality than the units to be demolished or changed; and - e) The replacement housing will be located within the First Hill/Capitol Hill Urban Center and the area east of that center to Martin Luther King Jr. Way."
+a) Provide a minimum number of units equal to the number of units to be demolished or changed;

+b) Provide no fewer than the number of 2 and 3 bedroom units as those in the units to be demolished or changed;

+c) Contain no less than the gross square feet of the units to be demolished or changed;

+d) The general quality of construction shall be of equal or greater quality than the units to be demolished or changed; and e) The replacement housing will be located within the First Hill/Capitol Hill Urban Center and the area east of that center to Martin Luther King Jr. Way."

-July 2015 Update: This language was incorporated into the final compiled MIMP of March 2013.
-No development has occurred during the reporting period.
+July 2013 Update: This language was incorporated into the final compiled MIMP of March 2013.